 How will these changes affect business, families, and individuals?
 And how might these challenges be resolved in coming months?
-The Wilson Center’s Canada Institute invites you to join us for a virtual panel discussion among experts to consider these questions and what to expect.
+Our virtual panel discussion among experts considers these questions and what to expect.

 Theresa Brown, Director of Immigration and Cross-Border Policy, Bipartisan Policy Center